rosafilgueira/dispel4py_training_material/README.md

 	- The second dispel4py workflow, 'EvenOddworklow' presented as a [python](https://github.com/rosafilgueira/dispel4py_training_material/blob/master/dispel4py-tutorial/dispel4py_example_EvenOdd/EvenOddworkflow.py) / [notebook](https://github.com/rosafilgueira/dispel4py_training_material/blob/master/dispel4py-tutorial/dispel4py_example_EvenOdd/EvenOddworkflow.ipynb), gives you more insides of dispel4py, since it has more advance features than the previous one.
 For more complex workflows, you should go to [dispel4py_workflow_collection](https://github.com/rosafilgueira/dispel4py_training_material/tree/master/dispel4py_workflow_collection) directory.

 - [dispel4py_simple_workflow_collection](https://github.com/rosafilgueira/dispel4py_training_material/tree/master/dispel4py_workflow_collection): This directory contains a set of dispel4py 'benchmark' workflows (Mycompression_exercise, My_First_dispel4py_Workflow, Testing_dispel4py, WordCount).
 Instructions and descriptions of the benchmarks workflow are included in the python scripts and notebooks.
 This directory also have two simplified real applications: Sentiment Twitter Analysis (analysis_sentiment) and Internal Galaxies Extintion (int_ext_graph).
-Instructions for executing the real workflows are also included (ReadmeTwitter.txt and ReadmeAstroWF.txt).
+Instructions for executing them are included (ReadmeTwitter.txt and ReadmeAstroWF.txt) here.

 More explanation about the real applications can be found at the [eScience2015 Slides](https://github.com/rosafilgueira/dispel4py_training_material/blob/master/eScience2015_dispel4py.pdf).
 Furthermore, we have created a new [dispel4py workflow GitHub repository](https://github.com/rosafilgueira/dispel4py_workflows) for storing their complete version.